Article contents

 If you get a quick mortgage in principle with a mortgage broker, this won’t affect your credit score at all, and often won’t carry out a soft credit check either.
 It’s just an indication of how much you can borrow to show estate agents you are a serious buyer.

-Only when you’re happy you want the mortgage and want to go ahead and make a full mortgage application, that’s when they’ll run a ‘hard credit check’ and this will become a record on your credit file.
+Only when you’re happy you want the mortgage and apply for the mortgage, will they run a ‘hard credit check’ and this will become a record on your credit file.
 This check will look at data from credit reference agencies, and your overall credit history to make sure you’re in good shape to pay future mortgage payments.

-Let’s imagine that you’ve got your mortgage agreement in principle and you’ve finished ringing every friend in your phonebook to let them know.
+Let’s imagine that you’ve got your mortgage agreement in principle.
 What happens next?!
 Well, here’s a quick lowdown.

 For a better idea of how long each stage of the process will take, check out our mortgage application timeline.